nevergiveup0211/thoughtworks_assignment/README.md

 * Production setup for an application that is targeting 4-9’s availability requires a different take.
 Managing large clusters with docker swarm becomes a bit tedious.
 * Requirements for a production setup:
 	* HA for individual components
-	* Monitoring/Alerting for Infra componetns
+	* Monitoring/Alerting for Infra components
 	* Application latency metrics
-	* Circuit Breakers for backend/thirdparty systems
+	* Circuit Breakers for backend/third party systems
-	* Ability to scale individual components on demad
+	* Ability to scale individual components on demand
 * Getting into a bit more details
 	* Both nginx and haproxy are built to handle scale and load.
 	* In the current implementation the dynamic content container vhost is defined as the HOST in proxy pass of nginx configuration